 - Using evidence to demonstrate that the responsible party violated their duty, such as by presenting traffic citations or eyewitness testimony

-- Presenting evidence of your losses, their individual values, and total worth
+- Presenting evidence of your losses, their values, and total worth

 If your attorney successfully proves negligence, the court will determine what the liable party owes, considering the damages and compensation you sought in the lawsuit.
 Damages represent physical, emotional, and personal losses assigned a monetary value.
 For example, if you were injured in a car accident, you may have incurred medical bills or endured pain and suffering that warrant compensation.